tuneinsight/lattigo/examples/README.md

  - `int_pir`: an example showcasing multi-party private information retrieval.
  - `int_psi`: an example showcasing multi-party private set intersection.
  - `thresh_eval_key_gen`: an example showcasing multi-party threshold key-generation.

+## Parameters

+The `params.go` file contains several example sets of parameters for both `heint` and `hefloat`.
+These parameter are chosen to reflect several degrees of homomorphic capacity for a fixed 128-bit security (according to the current standard estimates).
+They do not, however, represent a set of default parameters, to be used in real HE applications.
+Rather, they are meant to facilitate quick tests and experimentation with the library.